KomodoPlatform/etomic-swap/README.md

 Using Remix Online IDE is sufficient.
 There's no need to install anything locally.

 ### Notes for JetBrains or Visual Studio Code (VSCode) Users:
-- These IDEs offer Solidity plugins, which can simplify your workflow.
+- These IDEs offer Solidity and HardHat plugins, which can simplify your workflow.
 However, Remix Online IDE is also a viable option.
 - To index JavaScript code, execute the Docker commands as mentioned.
 Necessary dependencies will be downloaded, enabling the IDE to index the rest of the code.